 Once you have listed both the things that you believe about money as well as the various phrases or opinions that you have heard about money, it is now time to start analyzing those beliefs.
 Look at one sentence at a time.
 Do you really believe what you have written in that sentence in regards to money?
 If so, why do you believe?
 If not, what do you disagree with?
 What experiences in your life support or disprove the belief that was described in the sentence?

-- Try not to get overwhelmed with this project.
+Try not to get overwhelmed with this project.
 This is a task that will definitely take some time.
-In fact, it may take you several days to work through your entire list of beliefs.
+It may take you several days to work through your entire list of beliefs.
 That is okay.
 It should take a while, but by the time you finish your list of beliefs, you will have come to the point of understanding how you really feel about money as well as rid yourself of beliefs that you no longer claim as your own.
-You will probably come to the realization that many of the things that you have believed about money are not actually true.
+You will probably realize that many of the things that you have believed about money are not true.

-In order to create positive change in your life as it relates to money, you must practice your affirmations and embrace your new beliefs.
+To create positive change in your life as it relates to money, you must practice your affirmations and embrace your new beliefs.
 All of these adjustments may not bring about major life changes.
 Many of the changes will be small, but it is those small changes that can often make a big difference in your life.
-For instance, if you are attempting to change your belief that money is meant to be spent and not save, once you begin to practice your new belief that “saving is a wise practice” by setting aside $25 each paycheck in a savings account, you may find that one’s small savings can cause a large harvest over the course of time.
+For instance, if you are attempting to change your belief that money is meant to be spent and not save.
+Once you begin to practice your new belief that “saving is a wise practice” by setting aside $25 each paycheck in a savings account.
+You may find that one’s small savings can cause a large harvest over the course of time.

 It is important to remember that money is a part of life, especially if you decide to become a business owner.
 It is integral that you consider how you think about money because how you think about it can ultimately affect your bottom line.
 So, complete the suggested assignments by taking the time to look at your beliefs.
 Now explore your thoughts and begin to embrace new habits that will hopefully produce a fatter bank account for you to enjoy!